sripplin/website/_posts/2023-02-02-sm-is-capex.md

 Which is an interesting point. **In an assetCAC world, S&M (CACex) is a use of free cash flow**, not an expense that reduces FCF.
 It is a discretionary investment and a capital allocation decision, as opposed to just being a part of the operating budget.
 Investing in CACex is a lever on how fast to grow customers, and just like an other capital investment decision, there are economics to consider whether makes sense to do so.

 Another benefit to this approach is that the balance sheet better reflects the revenue-generating asset of the business - its customers.
-AssetCAC isn’t the full economic value since CAC is presumedly less than CLV, but putting all that CAC on the balance sheet as an asset is a step closer to the economic reality of the business.
+AssetCAC isn’t the full economic value since CAC is presumedly less than LTV, but putting all that CAC on the balance sheet as an asset is a step closer to the economic reality of the business.
 For Hubspot, there would be an additional ~$1B of value on its balance sheet in 2021.

 Lastly, for full marks on the interview question, it is worthwhile to note that we should also adjust for taxes on the increased profitability, which I didn’t do in the above charts for simplicity.

 ## Conclusions

 Ultimately the goal is to better understand and manage SaaS and other customer-centric businesses.
-While great customer analytics frameworks (CLV, IRR, payback, cohort analysis, etc.) and valuation methodologies (CBCV) exist, there is effectively no link from customer economics to financial statements.
+While great customer analytics frameworks (LTV, IRR, payback, cohort analysis, etc.) and valuation methodologies (CBCV) exist, there is effectively no link from customer economics to financial statements.
 S&M as capex bridges this gap, and is a complement to other customer-centric thinking.
 The nice thing is it can be done as a simple adjustment to currently reported financial statements - just capitalize and depreciate S&M each period over a time horizon that is aligned with customer lifetimes.

 Treating S&M as capex is a fundamental shift in how investors and managers can view SaaS and other customer-centric businesses.
 It goes a long way towards reflecting the underlying customer-based fundamentals on the financial statements, allowing for better alignment of revenue and costs, a more accurate measure of profitability, more insightful analysis, and more predictability.